 If all the family are involved in a ploy here to extract money they would be among the most consummate of performers.
 Especially touching was the prospect of two mothers forever unable to forgive themselves for passing their young sons over to a paedophile for dubious benefits.
 It remains possible they and the other relatives are being duped by the accusers into accepting a version of events.
 Possible but how likely?
 There was a lot of personal detail, particularly mundane occurrences, shared in the various testimonies.
 The case for Michael Jackson’s innocence just about survives but is left threadbare.

-As for the music itself, it was far from being all his.
+Some are arguing for a boycott of the music itself.
+I certainly wouldn't go along with that.
+Apart form anything else it was far from being all the work of one man.
 Though obviously talented "The King Of Pop" was effectively a brand, the records a product of many contributors: producers, arrangers, engineers, programmers, songwriters, lyricists, musicians and more.
 My own interests as a music-maker are in the recordings themselves and the exquisite crafting that went into making them, very much a collective effort.